Concordium/concordium.github.io/source/shared/net/guides/add-baker-desktop.rst

 #.
 Register the baker keys with the account.
 #.
 Start a :ref:`node <run-node-windows>` with the baker keys.

 This guide goes through all the steps involved in adding a baker in the Desktop Wallet.
 To start baking, you must start your node with the baker keys.
-You can run a baker node with keys generated in the Desktop Wallet on :ref:`Ubuntu <run-node-ubuntu>`, :ref:`Windows <run-a-node>`, or :ref:`macOS <run-node-macos>`.
+You can run a baker node with keys generated in the Desktop Wallet on :ref:`Ubuntu <run-node-ubuntu>`, :ref:`Windows <run-node-windows>`, :ref:`Docker/Linux <run-a-node>`, or :ref:`macOS <run-node-macos>`.

 Prerequisites